 (646) 760-6627

-Gastroesophageal reflux disease (GERD) is a condition where stomach contents regularly move back into the esophagus.
-This backflow occurs when the lower esophageal sphincter (LES), the muscle separating the stomach and esophagus, does not close or coordinate as effectively as it should.
+Gastroesophageal reflux disease, or GERD, happens when stomach contents regularly move back into the esophagus.
+This backflow happens when the lower esophageal sphincter, or LES, does not close or coordinate as effectively as it should.

-When this happens, stomach acid and partially digested food can irritate the esophageal lining.
-While GERD is commonly described as an acid problem, it is often influenced by digestive timing, stomach pressure, nervous system signaling, and how efficiently food is broken down.
+When that happens, stomach acid and partially digested food can irritate the esophageal lining.
+Although GERD is often described as an acid problem, reflux is also influenced by digestion timing, stomach pressure, nervous system signaling, and how efficiently food is being broken down.

 Recognizing GERD Symptoms